Chevrolet Tahoe: 2005

-New features for 2005 include, Z71 package now available on 2WD models, upgraded tire pressure monitoring system, new OnStar system featuring Gen 6 hardware with analog/digital coverage and upgraded hands-free capabilities.
-OnStar is now standard on all trims.
-Touch-screen navigation system now optional.
-160-amp alternator, new interior trim, and redesigned aerodynamic side-sill assist steps to improve efficiency.
-All Tahoes come standard with a rear liftgate and liftglass.
+For 2005, the Z71 package was now available on 2WD models with updated red and gray side pillar emblems, and the Chevrolet tailgate emblem returned on Z71 models where a gold and silver Z71 logo had been in previous years (2001–2004).
+A sixth-generation OnStar system with analog/digital coverage and improved hands-free capabilities is now standard on all trims, while a touch-screen navigation system is now optional.
+Other new features included an upgraded tire-pressure monitoring system, 160-amp alternator, new interior trim, updated body side molding, and redesigned aerodynamic side-sill assist steps to improve efficiency.
+All Tahoes came standard with a rear liftgate and liftglass, and halfway through 2005, a new rear liftglass design was standard featuring a borderless frame.

 A new all-electric cooling system helps with quiet operation as well as fuel efficiency.
-New aerodynamic changes, including a new front air deflector, help the Tahoe improve fuel efficiency by one MPG.
+New aerodynamic changes, including a new front air deflector, help the Tahoe improve fuel efficiency by about 1 MPG.